Course description

 Frequently asked question

-Yes.
+es.
 The curriculum begins with an introduction to the five key components of GIS—hardware, software, data, people, and methods—making it accessible to beginners.

-Geospatial skills are in high demand across multiple sectors, including urban planning, environmental management, disaster response, precision agriculture, and public health to name a few
+Geospatial skills are in high demand across multiple sectors, including urban planning, environmental management, disaster response, precision agriculture, and public health to name a few.

 eNova University